 Burundi will have 13 national public holidays in 2026.

-2. Do Islamic holidays include and when are they expected?
+2. Do Islamic holidays have a date, and when are they expected?

 3. What is Unity Day, and why is it observed?